• Skip to main content

 If you want to embrace the new world of network automation and want to grow in your career, and the thought of writing some code that will upgrade the IOS on all your switches in one evening whilst you drink coffee really appeals to you then Python and the workd of network automation is for you.

-But as of now in 2020 Python is the most popular language in use by network engineers.
+As of now in 2022 Python is the most popular language in use by network engineers.

 One final note to add is that a lot of Network Engineers fear that automation and Python will see them out of a job.
 That if they write a load of scripts to do all their work their boss won’t need them anymore.